microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-create-group-and-team.md

 ## Adding or managing members

-To add members after a team is created, you use the [Microsoft Graph groups API] (https://docs.microsoft.com/graph/api/group-post-members?view=graph-rest-beta&amp;tabs=http).
+To add members after a team is created, you use the [create group](https://docs.microsoft.com/graph/api/group-post-members?view=graph-rest-beta&amp;tabs=http) operation.
 Note the following with respect to membership changes:

 1. Membership changes made to Office 365 groups sync to Teams via a background sync mechanism that takes 24 hours (or in some cases more).